Global Energy Contractor

 Dobson was called in to find the root causes of the productivity issue and recommend and implement solutions.
 “During initial interviews we found that there were huge differences within the team about how the restoration should be done,” he says.
 “Continuing power struggles between the new employees and the long-term managers became apparent, as did the [lack of] sharing of information within the team.

-“The client was looking for a quick resolution to the problem, so we decided to use the Parker Team Building Program and Myers-Briggs Type Indicator® (MBTI®) in combination.
-Step one was to have everyone complete the Parker Team Development Survey, which gave us a clear picture of the characteristics needing the most attention.”
+“The client was looking for a quick resolution to the problem, so we decided to use the Myers-Briggs Type Indicator® (MBTI®).
+Step one was to have everyone complete the assessment which gave us a clear picture of the characteristics needing the most attention.”

 Dobson says the living type table helped the team “discover and discuss each other’s needs based on personality preferences.
 We found that, by discussing differences in personality, we were able to address the communication and information issues that had plagued the team from the start.”

 The team members were starting to understand each other, but there was one difficulty yet to overcome: how they treated each other.
 “There was a general dissatisfaction with the level of respect being demonstrated by the newer leaders,” says Dobson.
-“We turned back to the Parker Team Development Survey the next day and used the results to guide the team through setting goals and expectations about dignity and respect, communications, meeting preparedness and others.”
+The next day we used the results to guide the team through setting goals and expectations about dignity and respect, communications, meeting preparedness and others.”

-Five weeks later, Dobson made a follow-up visit to check in on compliance with group norms and expectations, and to administer the Parker Team Player Survey.
-This helped to reinforce the contributions each member made to the team and provided additional feedback on the team’s performance.
+Five weeks later, Dobson made a follow-up visit to check in on compliance with group norms and expectations This helped to reinforce the contributions each member made to the team and provided additional feedback on the team’s performance.

 Team members commented on the value of understanding and respecting their differences.
 “They came away with knowledge of how to achieve balance within the team,” says Dobson, “so that several aspects of a decision would be considered before action was taken.
 When the team realized that it was weighted heavily in sensing and thinking, input was sought from those whose preferences were intuition and feeling.
 Achieving this balance made for a more inclusive environment for everyone.”